survivejs/react-book/manuscript/03_developing_with_webpack.md

-# Developing with Webpack
+# Developing with webpack

-In `Getting Started` we set up a minimal Webpack based build.
+In `Getting Started` we set up a minimal webpack based build.
 Hitting `npm run build` all the time will get boring eventually.
 In addition refreshing browser manually is annoying.
 We can get rid of both of these problems if we do a bit more configuration work.

 ## Setting Up `webpack-dev-server`

 As a first step, hit `npm i webpack-dev-server --save-dev` at project root.
-This will add Webpack development server we'll be relying upon.
+This will add webpack development server we'll be relying upon.

 In addition we'll need to tweak `package.json` *scripts* section to include it.
 Here's the basic idea: